ila-w/avent-of-code-2025/README.md

 ## Day 1

-Implemented using a circular linked list to simulate the dial.
+Implemented using a doubly circular linked list to simulate the dial.

 ## Day 2